 - Wash your work clothes often

 You’ve probably heard this recommendation a lot, but it’s also the one that you’re going to use the most in following proper coronavirus security guard procedures.
 Even though we all wash our hands regularly, you should do it the recommended way.
 You should be washing your hands for at least 20 seconds.
 Make sure to scrub your palms and the back of your hands entirely.

 Disinfecting yourself is the most effective way to prevent you from spreading germs all over the place during your work.
 As we all know, it removes the dirt and germs that can be spread to others and helps to keep the environment around you clean.

-According to the CDC, properly cleansing and drying your hands reduces your risk of getting sick with diarrhea by 33 percent.
-It also reduces your risk of getting a respiratory illness by up to 20 percent.
+According to the CDC, properly cleansing and drying your hands reduces your risk of getting sick with diarrhoea by 33 per cent.
+It also reduces your risk of getting a respiratory illness by up to 20 per cent.

 Keeping your hands clean is vital because you’re going to touch your equipment all day when you are on duty.
 You also use them to touch almost everything including your eyes, nose, and mouth to your phone, food, and doorknobs.

 Contact with these areas gives germs, like the flu or coronavirus, access to the inside of the body where they can cause illness, and can also spread skin and eye infections.